-- Given the broad range of potential causes of iatrogenic pneumothorax, in addition to recommendations 1-4, we recommend conducting clinical and system reviews to identify latent causes and determine appropriate recommendations.
+Given the broad range of potential causes of hospital associated Pneumothorax, clinical and system reviews should be conducted to identify latent causes and determine appropriate recommendations.

 Occurrences of harm are often complex with many contributing factors.
 Organizations need to: